xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 <img width="100%" src="/images/url-splitting/app-base-page.png">

 To convince ourselves that our apps are different, we can change the background to different colors.
 Go to each app's `app.css` file and edit the background color.
 I've used red, green and blue.
 Now navigate to `/products`, `/checkout` and `/static-pages` and you should be met by three different background colors.
-This means our server is serving them correctly!.
+This means our server is serving them correctly!

 ## Caveats